aj-fleming/dco-rust/notes/thoughts.md

 # Overall Impression

 Investing more time into Rust as a language for scientific computing and AD doesn't offer significant enough improvements over C(++) or other languages that are a bit friendlier to the user.
+As a Rust beginner, I felt that the language worked against and for me in equal measure.

-The maturity of `dco/c++` eliminates any advantage Rust may have over C++.
+The maturity of `dco/c++` eliminates any advantage Rust may have over C++ in this case.
 Developing any serious application in Rust that requires AD would require untold effort to match the flexibility and power of `dco/c++`.

-In terms of prototyping speed, Rust is as a slow as C++ to write. `Cargo`, however, makes it easy to test and deploy packages.
+In terms of prototyping speed, Rust is as a slow as C++ to write (for a beginner). `Cargo`, however, makes it easy to test and deploy packages.
 A working proof-of-concept or similar project can be easily shared with others without losing a few hours to install libraries.
 I have, however, never used `conan` or `vcpkg`.

 ## The Good